Biografie

 Joshua Herwig

-Joshua studies classical and jazz cello with Mick Stirling, Ella van Poucke and Jeffrey Bruinsma at the Conservatory of Amsterdam.
+Joshua studied jazz and classical cello with Mick Stirling, Ella van Poucke, Jeffrey Bruinsma and Clemens van der Feen at the Conservatory of Amsterdam.